 - Obesity: Obesity is the primary factor of hernia, including hiatal hernia.
 Being overweight can definitely lead to back pain along with hiatal hernia.

-- Heartburn or heartburn: Although heartburn pain is typically felt behind the breastbone, it could be painful enough to radiate elsewhere in the body such as the neck, throat, or even the back.
+- Heartburn or heartburn: Although heartburn pain is typically felt behind the breastbone, it can cause enough pain to radiate elsewhere in the body such as the neck, throat, or even the back.

 What helps in treating back pain and hiatal hernia?